Heat Fleet lists hundreds of local oil company deals, so you can get the best heating oil delivery prices in Baltimore

 Electricity use for home heating in Baltimore

-Electric heat pump systems for home heating are increasing in demand in Baltimore.
-Since 2012, the number of homes heating with electricity jumped from 59,122 to 82,114, a 39% change.
+Electric heat pump systems for home heating are more prevalent in Baltimore.
+Since 2016, the number of homes heating with electricity increased from 65,111 to 82,114, a 26% change.

 Adoption of solar home heating systems in Baltimore

-Out of all fuels, solar is the safest for the environment.
+Solar is the most environmentally friendly of all heating fuels.
 With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
 Now, 340 homes in Baltimore are heated with active solar arrays.
-This is a 507% gain from 2012, when 56 homes incorporated active solar heating.
+This is a 254% gain from 2016, when 96 homes incorporated active solar heating.

 Why Baltimore Homeowners Choose Heat Fleet?